Accelerated M.A. Program

 Additional courses solely for the CCT degree

-Once the student has already earned the credits required for the Bachelor’s degree program, he/she may enroll in additional courses that apply solely to the CCT Master’s degree.
+Once the student has already earned the credits required for the Bachelor’s degree program, they may enroll in additional courses that apply solely to the CCT Master’s degree.
 The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), or research methods courses, or graduate-level courses offered by other departments or programs, which CCT has approved in advance.
 These courses can only be taken within the junior or senior year.
 They will be excluded from the earned hours and GPA of the undergraduate record (where they will be marked with an asterisk), and will be included only in the earned hours and GPA of the graduate record.

 Upon graduation from the Bachelor’s program, the student immediately joins CCT and proceeds to fulfil the remaining M.A. requirements.
 Accelerated M.A. students would attend Orientation together with the incoming class of CCTers.

 Who Should Apply

 Undergraduates who wish to apply for the Accelerated Master’s Program in CCT must be current candidates for the Bachelor of Arts or Bachelor of Science degree in Georgetown College; or for the Bachelor of Science in Foreign Service degree in the School of Foreign Service.
 They must have at least a 3.5 overall GPA and apply by the spring semester of their junior year or the fall semester of their senior year.
 For questions about degree requirements, contact Ai-Hui Tan, CCT’s Director of Academic Affairs.

 How to Apply